 This question is vital because some still think self-advocacy might be limited to healthcare alone.
 Yes, self-advocacy is needed in the workplace just as much as in healthcare and any other place you meet people.
 It might take several forms, but you are self-advocating as long as you speak up for yourself.

 If you have a chronic illness and you are actively working for someone, you need to be able to advocate for yourself in the workplace.
-You will need to learn several self-advocacy skills, but you will become an effective self-care advocate when you do.
+You will need to learn several self-advocacy skills, as you will become an effective self-care advocate when you do.

 Benefits of Self-Advocacy in the Workplace